 What Is the Best Laptop for Students?

-While student gamers might have the most optimal experience with a larger-screened gaming laptop that weighs several pounds but comes with a powerful CPU and graphics card, another might prefer a lighter but less powerful Chromebook that they can slip easily into their messenger bag.
+While student gamers might have the most optimal experience with a larger-screened gaming laptop that weighs several pounds but comes with a powerful CPU and graphics card, others might prefer a lighter but less powerful Chromebook that they can slip easily into their messenger bag.

-Therefore, choosing the best laptop for students comes down to individual needs.
+So, choosing the best laptop for students comes down to individual needs.
 Make a list of what matters most to you in terms of:

 Chromebooks: Popular Among Students

 The Chromebook has become a popular choice for students.
 These computers offer sleek, light designs, as many internal capabilities don’t weigh them down.
 Instead, they rely heavily on cloud-based applications, including Google Docs.
 This means they generally don’t have as much storage space, electing to have users save their material on the cloud.